-The competitive figure skating spirit that we see today in Japan is the result of a carefully planned and well-executed program that was set in place more than two decades ago.
+The competitive spirit we see today in Japanese figure skating is the result of a carefully planned and well-executed program that was set in place more than two decades ago.

 Many wonder how it has become such a strong nation in recent years, producing one champion after another.
 There is no one simple answer, but the result is a combination of various factors that have contributed to that nation’s rise on the global stages.